Johnny123422/Proiect_robotica/README.md

 Includes standard Arduino functions for manipulating digital and analog pins.
 These libraries were chosen due to their compatibility with the hardware and the ease they bring to the implementation process.

+# Novelty of the Project
+Intelligent Obstacle Avoidance: The robot determines the optimal avoidance direction (left or right) based on measured distances.
+Integration of Multiple Motors: The project uses 8 DC motors, which are controlled simultaneously for complex mobility.
+Modular Algorithm Design: Functionalities are implemented in separate modules (e.g., obstacle avoidance, distance measurement, movement), allowing for easy scalability.

+# Justification for Using Lab Functionalities
+### Ultrasonic Sensor Control:
+The HC-SR04 sensor is used to measure distances, implemented with custom trigger and reading functions.
+### Servo and DC Motors:
+Lab practices for motor control were directly applied here to achieve complex movement patterns.
+### Serial Communication:
+Used for debugging and monitoring real-time distance measurements.

 # Hardware Design
 ## Components Used